 Chris Scaife has travelled extensively.
-His experience in the great outdoors includes jungle trekking in Papua New Guinea, mountaineering in the Alps and the Andes, reaching the summit of every English mountain over 2,000 feet, lengthy wild camping trips in Norway and the Scottish Highlands, multi-day cycling adventures in the UK, and cave exploration across the world.
+His experience in the great outdoors includes jungle trekking in Papua New Guinea, mountaineering in the Alps and the Andes, reaching the summit of every English mountain over 2,000 feet, lengthy wild camping trips in Norway and the Scottish Highlands, multi-day cycling adventures in Britain and Europe, and cave exploration across the world.

 Cycling is his main mode of transport and he spends much of his time on quiet and dusty roads in the north of England, often with a heavily laden pannier rack.

 He is also experienced in mountain biking, scuba diving, rock and ice climbing, kayaking, skiing and snowboarding, and has a keen interest in wildlife, both locally and internationally.

 Recent Publications (Books):

 - Contributor to Matienzo Caves Project 2010-2019 (Matienzo Caves, 2020)